Stalkerware and targeted digital surveillance: what it is and what strategies can we use to look out for one another collectively

 Look out for one another collectively: how to do it?

-Based on its experience, IntersecLab offers to provide technical and scientific support to strengthen protection of human rights in the digital space and protect people subject to surveillance.
-In this context, they provide support with forensic digital analysis [and] investigation of devices suspected of being compromised by surveillance, which may be cell phones but not only cell phones, since stalkerware can also be deployed on computers and networks depending on each case.
+Based on its experience, InterSecLab offers technical and scientific support to strengthen protection of human rights in the digital space and protect people subject to surveillance.
+In this context, they provide support with forensic digital analysis [and] investigation of devices suspected of being compromised by surveillance, which may be cell phones — but not only cell phones, since stalkerware can also be deployed on computers and networks depending on a case basis.

-“It is not self-defense but collective -or pack- defense is the most important response.
-To strengthen the autonomy of Latin America and the transfeminist and feminist movement surrounding these sensitive issues that demand an approach with a transfeminist perspective because, regrettably, the support currently available in this area is headed by men.
+“It is not self-defense but collective — or pack — defense which is the most important response to strengthen the autonomy of Latin America and the transfeminist and feminist movement surrounding these sensitive issues.
+[It demands] an approach with a transfeminist perspective because, regrettably, the support currently available in this area is headed by men.
 Yes, and many people are uncomfortable sharing this kind of information with them.
 Because it involves sensitive matters.
 And it’s not just a technical issue but one that affects people’s lives, affecting their personal phones or devices they may use for both their personal affairs and their activism.
 For these reasons, we strive to find ways to do this work that offers people ways to protect other areas and not just the technical part, and not merely determine if a device is infected, but do so based on who is experiencing such a situation.”